jehmal/opencode/CONTINUE_COMMAND_INTEGRATION_REPORT.md

 - [x] Build successful without errors

 ## Conclusion
 The /continue command integration is fully functional with enterprise-grade reliability.
-All sub-agent implementations have been successfully coordinated into a cohesive system that provides excellent user experience with real-time feedback and robust error handling.
+All sub-agent implementations have been successfuly coordinated into a cohesive system that provides excellent user experience with real-time feedback and robust error handling.

 **Status: PRODUCTION READY** 🚀